There’s nothing more fun than eating a little pie…these cute Jam Pies are easy to make, versatile and everyone loves them!

 Little desserts are great for parties and small gatherings, and these Jam Pies are no exception.
 Sure, you could make a big pie, but these are practically guaranteed to be more fun!

-Here are a few good reasons to make them:
+Here are a few good reasons to make this easy recipe:

 - They look great on the dessert table – like the kind you might have for Easter, Mother’s Day, Memorial Day Weekend, Graduation, that sort of thing.